DEADLINE: August 15, 2016

-The ACM Special Interest Group on Design Automation is organizing such an event in conjunction with the Design Automation Conference.
-Authors of accepted submissions will get travel grants from ACM/Microsoft to attend the event at DAC.
+The ACM Special Interest Group on Design Automation (ACM SIGDA) is organizing such an event in conjunction with the International Conference on Computer Aided Design (ICCAD).
+Authors of accepted submissions will get travel grants from ACM/Microsoft to attend the event at ICCAD.
 The event consists of several rounds, as described at http://www.acm.org/src/participate.html and http://www.acm.org/src/about.html , where you can also find more details on student eligibility and timeline.

 Details on abstract submission:

 Research projects from all areas of design automation are encouraged.
 The author submitting the abstract must still be a student at the time the abstract is due.
 Each submission should be made on the EasyChair submission site.
 Please include the author's name, affiliation, postal address, and email address; research advisor's name; ACM student member number; category (undergraduate or graduate); research title; and an extended abstract (maximum 2 pages or 800 words) containing the following sections: